plandes/cisql/README.md

 addition you can see the [built-in-directives function](src/clojure/zensols/cisql/directive.clj) for more examples.

-Use the `plugins` with the a directory where you store your plugins to register them.
-All files in this directory are loaded so every file in the specified directory must follow the plugin format given in this section.
+Use the `plugin` with the file or directory.
+If the given path is a directory, all files in that directory are loaded and assumed to be Clojure source files.
+For this reason every file in the specified directory must follow the plugin format given in this section.
 Otherwise the plugin registration will fail.

 ### Bad State